 Welcome Daz, tell us about your series, The Longcroft Estate.

 The Longcroft estate could be the housing estate down the road from you.
 I try to

 tell stories without pretension.
 I want to speak to everyday people about everyday deeds in such a way that it’s entertaining.
 I like the idea of a setting that is realistic.
 I try to include enough different elements within the stories to keep the reader entertained on more than one level.
-Here’s a link to the stories on Amazon so folk can read the blurb for themselves:

 What inspires you to write?

 A variety of things.
 Sometimes it is a song line or an idea that just pops into my head.
 Sometimes it is a brief snippet of dialogue will pop into my head that I then develop.
 I’m constantly inspired by what I read.